goodhoko/jentak.co/resume/resume.md

 # Jan Koutný
-Young backend developer based in Prague with an aim for hard problems.
+Young backend developer based in Prague with a flair for hard problems.

 ## What I'm good at
 - **Learning** has always been my top strength.
 I'm fast at understanding complex problems and I genuinely enjoy it.
 I'm always seeking new stuff to wrap my head around.